Becoming a CRISP Volunteer (page 1)

 The faculty at CRISP are fully supportive of the research volunteers and readily available to help discuss future career plans as well as assist volunteers in whatever manner possible required to advance toward their career goals.
-The director makes every attempt available to discuss AMCAS applications, personal statements, the MCAT or any other concerns regarding career choices as well as the CRISP program itself.
+The director, Dr. Benjamin Sun, makes every attempt available to discuss AMCAS applications, personal statements, the MCAT or any other concerns regarding career choices as well as the CRISP program itself.
 The CRISP program has excellent potential to lend insight into what is required of medical professionals, the characteristics of the job and the people who do it.
-It is our firm belief that CRISP is a fertile ground for cultivating what he considers to be many of the qualities required to excel in the medical profession.
+It is Dr. Sun's firm belief that CRISP is a fertile ground for cultivating what he considers to be many of the qualities required to excel in the medical profession.
 Those include:

 - Unequaled Work Ethic